Skip to main content

 The squares are pushed aside and he drags their conversation into his line of sight.

 Standing back, she watches the bob of his shoulders as he writes.
-When he's done,
+When he's done, he hands

 the notebook back over his shoulder, then turns to watch his mother read the message.